The information does not usually directly identify you, but it can give you a more personalised web experience.

-For more detailed information about the cookies we use, or how to clear your browser data see our Cookies Notice
+For more detailed information about the cookies we use, or how to clear your browser cookies data see our Cookies Notice

 You can set your browser to block or alert you about these cookies, but some parts of the site will not then work.
-These cookies do not store any personally identifiable information.
+We can't identify you from these cookies.

-These cookies enable the website to provide enhanced functionality and personalisation.
-They may be set by us or by third party providers whose services we have added to our pages.
-They enable basic functions such as seeing recently viewed products or searches.
-If you do not allow these cookies, then some or all of these services may not function properly.
+These help us personalise our sites for you by remembering your preferences and settings.
+They may be set by us or by third party providers, whose services we have added to our pages.
+If you do not allow these cookies, then these services may not function properly.

 These cookies may be set through our site by social media services or our advertising partners.
 Social media cookies enable you to share our content with your friends and networks.
-They are capable of tracking your browser across other sites and building up a profile of your interests.
-If you do not allow these cookies you may not be able to use or see the content sharing tools.
+They can track your browser across other sites and build up a profile of your interests.
+If you do not allow these cookies you may not be able to see or use the content sharing tools.

-Course descriptionStudy a course accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP)Develop as an ethical practitioner and gain confidence in contemporary theories and practice in Cognitive Behavioural PsychotherapyBecome an innovative reflective practitioner with a critical approach, informed by evidence-based practiceTrain as a practitioner who’s in line with contemporary, academic, NHS, scientific and professional body standards, and undertake
+Our aim is to help you to become a skilled, independent cognitive behavioural psychotherapist.
+If you’re a caring professional who would like to develop expertise in evidence-based psychotherapy, CBT is for you.Course descriptionStudy a course accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP)Develop as an ethical practitioner and gain confidence in contemporary ? theories and practice in Cognitive Behavioural Psychotherapy?Become an innovative reflective

 Study a course accredited by the British Association of Behavioural Cognitive Psychotherapies (BABCP)

-Develop as an ethical practitioner and gain confidence in contemporary ? theories and practice in Cognitive Behavioural Psychotherapy
+Develop as an ethical practitioner and gain confidence in contemporary ? theories and practice in Cognitive Behavioural Psychotherapy?

 Become an innovative reflective practitioner with a critical approach, informed by evidence-based practice